Endowment: 10,000 euros

 The following documents are required in PDF format for submission on kultur-innsbruck.vemap.com:

-• Proof of citizenship of an EU member state (e.g. passport copy, proof of citizenship)
+- Proof of citizenship of an EU member state (e.g. copy of passport, proof of citizenship)

-• Current proof of main residence (confirmation of registration) in Innsbruck or in Tyrol (North, South and East Tyrol)
+- Current proof of main residence (confirmation of registration) in Innsbruck or Tyrol (North, South and East Tyrol)

-• Documentation of projects and work carried out so far (e.g. in the form of publications, exhibits, works, press articles, etc.)
+- Documentation of projects and work carried out to date (e.g. in the form of publications, exhibits, works, press articles, etc.)

-• Letter of motivation as to why the applicant is applying for the award
+- Letter of motivation explaining why the applicant is applying for the award

 Who decides on the award?

-The awarding of the prize is pre-considered by a jury consisting of the Director of the City Council, the Head of the Department of Culture and the Rector of the Leopold Franzens University.
+The prize is awarded by a jury consisting of the municipal director, the head of the cultural department and the rector of the Leopold Franzens University.
 The Mayor of the City of Innsbruck decides on the final award.
-He also has the right to suspend the award without giving reasons, if necessary for one year.
-The Arthur Haidl Award is presented at a ceremony.
+He also has the right to suspend the awarding of the prize for one year without giving reasons.
+The Arthur Haidl Prize is presented at a ceremony.

 Previous award winners